pombredanne/zerograph/README.md

 !EOF            exit the shell

-!OPEN <port>    open graph on port <port>, creating it if it doesn't exist !CLOSE <port>   close graph on port <port> and delete the files from disk
+!OPEN <port>    open graph on port <port>, creating it if it doesn't exist !DROP <port>    close graph on port <port> and delete the files from disk

 !GET <resource> [<json_object_data>]
 !SET <resource> [<json_object_data>]